jacksarick/scraps/README.md

 Boom.
 Done.
 Your server is now up, running, and fully configured at <http://localhost:8080>

 When you make some changes and want to see if your general layout works, run `npm test`.
 It won't check everything, but it should cover some basics.
+Yes, I wrote the test in TCL, it's a good language.

 ## Customizing
 To change the port, the location of stored text files, or the location of webpages, edit `config.json` as you see fit.
 If you don't like my pages (I'm not exactly a designer, I know), go to the `pages` directory and edit whatever you like.
 You'll notice a big difference: The server can't handle file requests.
 No including css files via requests.
 In exchange, I've implemented an include system.
 Any file in `<<< >>>` will be "imported".
 For example: